-Coinstar Inc. (CSTR), owner of the Redbox movie-rental kiosks, named Chief Financial Officer J. Scott Di Valerio to be chief executive officer after the unexpected retirement of Paul Davis.
+Coinstar Inc. (CSTR:US), owner of the Redbox movie-rental kiosks, named Chief Financial Officer J. Scott Di Valerio to be chief executive officer after the unexpected retirement of Paul Davis.
 The shares declined.

 Di Valerio will assume the new role after Davis, 55, retires on March 31, Bellevue, Washington-based Coinstar said yesterday in a statement.
 Galen Smith, senior vice president of finance at Redbox, will succeed Di Valerio as CFO.